-Only when a positive confirmed COVID-19 case is submitted by the SNHD to the Risk and Environmental Services Department will this process take place.
+Only when a positive confirmed COVID-19 case is verified by the Health Services Department will this process take place.

-- A FAMIS work order will be submitted and the Operations Disinfecting Cleaning Crew will be dispatched to the site to apply a Clorox360 Electrostatic Sprayer with the Clorox Disinfectant Cleaner throughout the entire site. - The Operations Disinfecting Cleaning Crew will be suited in the appropriate PPE, including a hooded disposable coverall, gloves, goggles, and a disposable mask.
+Immediate notification will be made to the chief of facilities and, if the confirmed positive person has been on campus within the previous 48 hours, the Operations Disinfecting Cleaning Crew will be dispatched to the site to apply a Clorox360 Electrostatic Sprayer with the Clorox Disinfectant Cleaner throughout the entire site.

+• The Operations Disinfecting Cleaning Crew will be suited in the appropriate PPE, including a hooded disposable coverall, gloves, goggles, and a disposable mask.

-Confirmed Positive COVID-19 Custodial Facilities Cleaning and Enhanced Cleaning
+Confirmed Positive COVID-19 Custodial Facilities Cleaning and Enhanced Cleaning recommendationsviii.

-In the case the SNHD confirms a positive COVID-19 event directly affecting a school, the Risk Management Department will be notified by the SNHD, and the Facilities Services Unit will initiate a deep clean protocol for that campus in compliance with CDC recommendations^{viii}.
+In the case there is a confirmed positive COVID-19 event directly affecting a school, the Health Services Department will coordinate with SNHD, and the Facilities Services Unit will initiate a deep clean protocol for that campus in compliance with CDC